2019 Washington Nationals season: July

 After posting their best monthly record in more than a year in June, the Nationals jumped out to a 5–1 record for July heading into the All-Star Break with a three-game sweep of the division-rival Miami Marlins and two out of three versus the Kansas City Royals in interleague play.

 In the series opener against the Marlins on July 2, Nationals starter Patrick Corbin temporarily changed his number from his usual #46 to #45 in honor of his friend and former teammate, Los Angeles Angels pitcher Tyler Skaggs, who died the previous day of a drug overdose.
 He spun seven innings of one-run ball in a no-decision.
 In the ninth inning of the dramatic game, shortstop Trea Turner cracked a double into the gap to score catcher Yan Gomes all the way from first base, walking off the visitors.
-Starter Max Scherzer was placed on the paternity leave the next day for the birth of his second child, daughter Kacey, and the Nationals recalled infielder Adrián Sánchez from the Class-AA Harrisburg Senators.
+Starter Max Scherzer was placed on the paternity leave the next day for the birth of his second child, daughter Kacey, and the Nationals recalled infielder Adrián Sánchez from the Double-A Harrisburg Senators.
 With dominant pitching performances from Stephen Strasburg on July 3, who threw his first immaculate inning and the fourth in Nationals history, and former Marlin Aníbal Sánchez in the special Independence Day matinee on July 4, the Nationals completed the sweep of the Marlins before hosting the Royals for three games.